alan-platform/alan-platform.github.io/pages/tutorials/model/2023.4/application-tutorial.md

 Click **Save** and **Close** (top right corner) when you're done.
 This will bring you back to the `Menu` table, where you can add more items and modify existing ones.

-For this tutorial, you can use test data from the `_docs` folder, such that you do not start with an empty app after updating your model.
+For this tutorial, we use test data from the `_docs` folder, such that you do not start with an empty app after updating your model.
 For that:
 - click `Alan Deploy` and choose the 'migrate' option to create the folder `migrations/from_release`,
-- open the `migration.alan` file for the relevant tutorial step in `_docs/tutorials/restaurant1/`: `step_01/migration/migration.alan` for the current step,
+- open the `migration.alan` file for the relevant tutorial step in `_docs/tutorials/restaurant1/2023.4/`: `step_01/migration/migration.alan` for the current step,
 - copy the contents of the `migration.alan` file to the clipboard,
 - paste the clipboard contents in `migrations/from-release/migration.alan`, overwriting the existing file contents.
 - click `Alan Deploy` and choose the 'migrate' option again.
 After succesful deployment, you can find the data in your app.

-> <tutorial folder: `./_docs/tutorials/restaurant1/step_01/`>
+> <tutorial folder: `./_docs/tutorials/restaurant1/2023.4/step_01/`>

 ## Numerical-types
 Maybe you've noticed that when you enter a number with decimals, the price is rounded to a whole number: